Natalia Kardash

 It was built in 1816 as a fortress.
 Later it was used as a warehouse and administrative building.
 Today it is a venue for events, with one of the best views over the city.

 We also visited a tower on the top of this hill.
-Originally, it was part of the defensive system, from here the whole ten town (now big city) is visible.
+Originally, it was part of the defensive system, from here the whole then town (now big city) is visible.
 The view is perfect - you can see Santiago from above.
+Unfortunately, due to morning fog, you can not see the mountains well.

 5